mediamonks/frontend-coding-standards/README.md

 #### Deployment process
 - [x] QA/Staging/UAT/Dev deploy before every Production release.
 No matter if it's a hotfix or if the PM is pushing.
 Unless everything is broken, please follow the rules.
 - [x] No Friday deploys.
 Remember the project manager not to rely on Friday deploys 😀
-- [x] Run the website through page insights.
+- [x] Run the website through page insights / Lighthouse.
 (Run audits in chrome)